 The educational success of these Chinese provinces over the last four decades is remarkable.
 When Deng Xiaoping took power in 1978, the largest country in the world had no functioning education system.
 Mao had mostly closed schools and universities and sent educated people of all descriptions to the countryside to be “re-educated.”
 After Deng assumed power and initiated a series of market-oriented reforms that led to explosive economic growth, China set out to reach parity with the West in education at every level—a truly daunting goal, given the very high rates of illiteracy in China, the widespread damage to its education infrastructure and teaching force, and the depth of poverty, particularly rural poverty, across the nation.

 Once the Chinese government began to achieve its quantitative goals in education, it turned to issues of quality.
 A system of “key schools” had developed before Mao came to power as a strategy to accelerate the creation of a highly educated tier of the workforce.
 These were schools in which the state invested considerably more than in the regular state schools and which were therefore able to attract excellent teachers and provide top-notch facilities.
-When Deng came to power, these schools were reintroduced as laboratories and models for other schools in China, creating a system for the development and spread of superior methods and curriculum.
+When Deng came to power, these schools were reintroduced as laboratories and models for other schools in China, creating a system for the development and dissemination of effective methods and curriculum.

+Since 2012, China’s education system has grown rapidly as part of the country’s strategic development plan; the number of full-time teachers has increased by 26 percent.
 Despite its rapid advances in educational quality and attainment, China still faces large performance gaps between urban centers and rural areas.
 Rural schools are often under-resourced, with fewer well-qualified teachers, and students from rural schools attend universities at much lower rates than students from large cities.
 In the 2000s, China adopted a policy of closing and consolidating rural schools, because declining enrollments made them too costly to operate.
 The policy ended up forcing students to travel long distances to urban centers and was discontinued in 2012.
 However, most of the closed schools have not reopened.